 Though it’s clear changes have occurred in the pricing power of different economic variables, it’s also important to consider whether such shifts are good or bad for recycling.
 As was stated earlier, one of the catalysts for this research was concern among stakeholders that materials prices may have emerged from the recession in a permanent rut.

-However, despite the pre-financial crisis period containing historic pricing peaks for many materials, average inflation-adjusted recycling market prices for newspapers, mixed paper, aluminum cans, tin cans, PET bottles and HDPE containers were higher after the financial crisis (through June 2016) than they were before – and some were up substantially.
+However, the investigation of three decades worth of pricing does offer some good news on this front.
+Despite the pre-financial crisis period containing historic pricing peaks for many materials, average inflation-adjusted recycling market prices for newspapers, mixed paper, aluminum cans, tin cans, PET bottles and HDPE containers were higher after the financial crisis (through June 2016) than they were before – and some were up substantially.

 These figures are shown at the top of Table 2.
-Average prices for tin cans more than doubled, mixed paper and HDPE containers were up more than 50 percent, and newspapers and PET containers were nearly 30 percent higher.
+Average prices for tin cans more than doubled, HDPE containers were up more than 50 percent, and newspapers and PET bottles were nearly 30 percent higher.
 By contrast, aluminum can prices were only 1 percent higher.
-Only OCC saw its average price fall after 2008.
+Of the six materials shown in Table 2, only OCC saw its average price fall after 2008.